What is a virtual data room?

 Life science organizations

-The life sciences industry includes biotech, pharma, and medical device companies.
+The life science industry includes biotech, pharma, and medical device companies.
 This business sector deals with all sorts of intellectual property that has to be properly stored and managed.

 Additionally, companies in the life science industry often merge or partner with each other and raise funds, which also requires the protection of their intellectual portfolio.